Juvenal Juvêncio: Biography

-He became club president again in 2006 when he got the title of Brazilian champion three times in a row 2006–2008.
+He became club president again in 2006 when he got the title of Brazilian champion three times in a row from 2006 to 2008.
 He was re-elected on 22 April 2008, with 147 for him, with 64 for the opposition, led by former judoka Aurelio Miguel.
 Juvêncio was chosen for the first three-year term, after the change of club status.
 With it, he had the April 2008 mandate to April 2011.

 He has been criticized for having conflicting relationships with many leaders from other clubs and sports entities, which would harm the São Paulo in the opinion of these people.
 Juvenal's answer is that he is defending the interests of the club.
 Juvenal is also praised for his dedication to the club, which "breath 24 hours a day" according to the Jornal da Tarde.

 Juvenal was elected again for another three years in April 2011, but this dispute follows controversy within the club.
 While recourse, he remained as president of the club.
 After three terms as president, Juvenal came to occupy the post of Director of Football Athletes of Cotia Formation Center.
 After a few months on the job, he was fired by then-President Carlos Miguel Aidar, due to disagreements between them.